Check out this preliminary list of speakers for Socialism 2014!

 Poet, writer, and activist based in New York City.
 He is the author of Poetic Injustice: Writings on Resistance and Palestine and the editor of Poets For Palestine.
 His political commentary has been featured on Al Jazeera English, GRITtv with Laura Flanders, and BBC Radio.
 He recently appeared in the Palestine Festival of Literature as well as Poetry International.
 He is a recurring writer in residence and advisory board member for the Palestine Writing Workshop, and he is on the organizing committee of USACBI (the U.S. Campaign for the Academic and Cultural Boycott of Israel).
 Visit his website poeticinjustice.net.

-A writer on issues of writes about race, Islamophobia, political violence, and surveillance.
+A writer on issues of race, Islamophobia, political violence, and surveillance.
 His latest book, The Muslims are Coming!
 Islamophobia, Extremism, and the Domestic War on Terror, was published by Verso Books in March 2014.
 Born and raised in London, he moved to New York in 2010.
 He is the author of The End of Tolerance: Racism in 21st Century Britain, which was selected as a New Statesman book of the year in 2007, and a former editor of the journal Race & Class.